Is Google Analytics Legal in Austria? Cookie Consent, the GA Ban, and Your Alternatives

 That constitutional commitment didn't come from nowhere.
 Before WWII, IBM's Viennese subsidiary helped catalog Austrian citizens on Hollerith punch cards before the 1938 Anschluss, enabling the identification of 220,000 people classified as Jewish under the Nuremberg Laws.
 The weaponization of personal data against a civilian population happened in Austria, on Austrian infrastructure.
 During the Cold War, Vienna sat at the intersection of NATO and Warsaw Pact interests, becoming one of the world's great espionage capitals.
 The NSA allegedly operated a listening post from a villa overlooking the city.
 Decades of being a surveillance target created cultural sensitivity to data collection that runs deeper than regulation.

-That's why Max Schrems, noyb, and epicenter.works (the NGO that successfully abolished the EU Data Retention Directive at the CJEU in 2014) all emerged from Vienna.
+That's why Max Schrems, noyb, and epicenter.works (the NGO that whose constitutional complaint led to the CJEU invalidating the EU Data Retention Directive in 2014) all emerged from Vienna.
 And why Andrea Jelinek, head of Austria's data protection authority since 2014, was elected to chair the European Data Protection Board, the EU's top privacy body.

 Austria doesn't follow European privacy standards.
 It sets them.